backstage/backstage/packages/catalog-model/api-report.md

     relations?: EntityRelation[];
 };

-// Warning: (ae-missing-release-tag) "ENTITY_DEFAULT_NAMESPACE" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const ENTITY_DEFAULT_NAMESPACE = "default";

-// Warning: (ae-missing-release-tag) "ENTITY_META_GENERATED_FIELDS" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const ENTITY_META_GENERATED_FIELDS: readonly ["uid", "etag", "generation"];

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "entityHasChanges" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function entityHasChanges(previous: Entity, next: Entity): boolean;

-// Warning: (ae-missing-release-tag) "EntityLink" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type EntityLink = {
     url: string;